osijan/project3/README.md

 # project3

 Project 3 for CS222 (Intermediate C++) at UW-WW
-Read from a file that contains package data, calculate ocst for diffrent types of packages and print report.
+Read from a file that contains package data, calculate cost for diffrent types of packages and print report.

 Project 3: Inheritance & Polymorphism